TAGC-NetworkBiology/ArchiHeart/README.md

 ## Run the analysis

-To run the complete analysis, you have to run the three workflow in the following order:
+To run the complete analysis, you have to run the three workflows in the following order:

 ```
     cd $WORKING_DIR